mjhea0/nodeup/README.md

 1. Upon payment, the end user is presented with a list of ALL exercises (categorized, easily sortable)
 1. When the user clicks a specific exercise, the problem is presented

-> If user does not pay, s/he can only view 5 exercises
+> If user does not pay, s/he can only view 5 exercises.
+And is reminded via a modal to upgrade.

 ## Templating Documentation